suvrotica/SuvroTuitionBlog/src/lib/posts/Bloke.md

 I a god, not a bloke's bladder sick. <br>
 <br>
 So you drink a fellow's yellow stink, <br>
-And choke on stupid holy ass hokey hope. <br>
+And choke on stupid holy-ass hokey hope. <br>
 While deep up your arse I shove the gift,<br>
 The head of the your dead duplicitous pope.<br>
 <br>